awsdocs/aws-net-developer-guide/doc_source/sdk-metrics.md

 1. Install and use the latest version of the AWS SDK for \.NET\.

-1. Install and configure an CloudWatch agent on an EC2 instance or in your local environment\.
+1. Install and configure a CloudWatch agent on an EC2 instance or in your local environment\.

 1. Authorize SDK Metrics to collect and send metrics\.